 Every penny that leaves our account we have accounted for.
 It’s easier to correct any errors in the relevant month than retrospectively.

 Even if we had separate bank accounts, we would still check the outgoings, only individually rather than as a couple.

 Suddenly it dawned on me, what if we hadn’t checked the statement, would we have ever realised the overpayment?
 So checking the bank statement worked.
 It saved us money.

 Please leave a comment with any hints and tips on how you keep track of your money; it will be great to hear from you.

 There are 4 weeks, until Christmas day.
 I can’t wait, I’m browsing all the exciting magazines for that special dinner already!

 Sometimes we all need someone to talk about our finances and help us reach our goals.

 If you want to work with your Financial Education and me, helping you have a better relationship with your money and reaching your financial goals.

-Book a FREE 30-minute appointment with me to have a chat about working with me.
+Click here to Book a FREE 30-minute assessment with me to have a chat about working with me.